khiemnguyen712/timetagger-super-status/README.md

 This app run on `localhost:8000`

-This app reads the SQLite in a volume created by TimeTagger
+This app reads the SQLite in a volume created by TimeTagger and display active status